ijrussell/essential-fsharp/Chapters/11 - Recursion.md

        = 120
 ```

-This is much simpler than the previous example, requires very little memory, and is efficient.
+This is much simpler than the previous example, requires little memory, and is very efficient.

-Now that we've learnt about tail call optimisation using an accumulator, let's look at a harder example, the Fibonacci Sequence.
+Now that we've learned about Tail Call Optimisation using an accumulator, let's look at a harder example, the Fibonacci Sequence.

 ## Expanding the Accumulator